ansys/pyfluent/CODE_OF_CONDUCT.md

 ## Pledge

-In the interest of fostering an open and welcoming environment the contributors and maintainers of the PyFluent project pledge to making participation in the community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality,
+In the interest of fostering an open and welcoming environment, the contributors and maintainers of PyFluent pledge to making participation in the community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality,